Adalab/modulo-3-evaluacion-final-amandapalma/README.md

 ![Route not found](https://github.com/Adalab/modulo-3-evaluacion-final-amandapalma/blob/master/src/images/screenshots/routeNotFound.png)

 **Character id route not found**

 ![Character Id not found](https://github.com/Adalab/modulo-3-evaluacion-final-amandapalma/blob/master/src/images/screenshots/characterIdNotFound.png)

-The project is still in progress but you can take a look!

 The web application is developed with :crystal_ball: [React](https://reactjs.org/), and stylized with :sparkles: [CSS-Sass](https://sass-lang.com/).

-**I hope you enjoy it!**
+**The project is still in progress but you can take a look.
+I hope you enjoy it!!!**

 .<br />
 ## :wrench: To run this project